-- 29. Interim suspension or partial suspension will not be imposed if, at the interim adjudication hearing, the Commissioner is of the view that even if the allegation(s) were substantiated, the Commissioner would be unlikely to disqualify the Councillor. - 30.
-The Commissioner will not impose an interim suspension or partial suspension unless there is a compelling reason in the public interest to do so.
+- 30. Interim suspension or partial suspension will not be imposed if, at the interim adjudication hearing, the Commissioner is of the view that even if the allegation(s) were substantiated, she would be unlikely to disqualify the Respondent. - 31.
+Even where it is likely that, if substantiated, disqualification would result, the Commissioner will be unlikely to impose an interim suspension or partial suspension unless there is a compelling reason in the public interest for such an interim suspension to be imposed in advance of the completion of the investigation and a later adjudication Hearing.